"ISC BAGILITOS" 9U-10U Boys and Girls Indoor League

 Maximum Roster Number Per team: 9 per team

 The maximum roster per team is 9 players.
 We will NOT place more than 9 players on any team.
-We will form up to 10 teams.
+We will form up to 8 teams for session II.

 Our coaches will guarantee that your child will play at least half of each match.